 The goal in neurotoxin administration is to give a more relaxed and youthful appearance, without appearing as though one has done anything."

 We had Engelman break down exactly where a person should not inject Botox, and she explained that, in general, Botox is used from the cheekbones and above, so, "for lines between the brow, forehead wrinkles, and wrinkles around the eyes."
 Botox is the only neurotoxin that is FDA-approved for both the brow and crow's feet region.
-Engelman gave us this handy rule of thumb to remember, when it comes to Botox: "Dermatologists use filler from the cheeks to chin, and Botox from the cheeks to hairline.
+Engelman gave us this handy rule of thumb to remember when it comes to Botox: "Dermatologists use filler from the cheeks to the chin and Botox from the cheeks to the hairline.